 ½ cup dry white wine

-2-3 14 ounce cans of organic young jackfruit packed in water, drained and shredded (if leaving out the seitan, use 3 cans of jackfruit)
+2 14 ounce cans of organic young jackfruit packed in water, drained and shredded (see notes above)

 ¾ cup sliced green olives